Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 ## The pinout to use for Arduino
 ![](./images/Arduino_pinout.png)

-## But toy can also use a dedicated PCB !
+## But you can also use a dedicated PCB !
 ![](https://github.com/Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/blob/main/PCB_Arduino_Uno/Arduino_shield.jpg)

 If you want something neat, you can follow the [instructions given here](https://github.com/Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators?tab=readme-ov-file) to build a dedicated PCB